Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/phb24.md

 At the start of each of your turns, you can deal 1d4 :dmg-bldg: Bludgeoning damage to one creature that receive the Grappled condition from you.

-[:weapon-prop-versatile: Versatile]: ../../../equipment/weapon/index.md#versatile
+[:wp-prop-versatile: Versatile]: ../../../equipment/weapon/index.md#versatile
-[:weapon-prop-two-handed: Two-Handed]: ../../../equipment/weapon/index.md#two-handed
+[:wp-prop-two-handed: Two-Handed]: ../../../equipment/weapon/index.md#two-handed

-[:weapon-prop-light: Light]: ../../../equipment/weapon/index.md#light
+[:wp-prop-light: Light]: ../../../equipment/weapon/index.md#light
-[:weapon-prop-thrown: Thrown]: ../../../equipment/weapon/index.md#thrown
+[:wp-prop-thrown: Thrown]: ../../../equipment/weapon/index.md#thrown